Home

 following guidelines.
 We will talk more about this during the first lab.

 - There will be some form of report after each lab.
-This reporting may have several forms, ranging from short answers to questions in the lab handout, short lab reports or brief sections of the final project report.
-We will also give points for in lab participation.
+This reporting may have several forms, ranging from short answers to questions in the lab handout to short lab reports.
+We will also give points for in-lab participation.
 The exact form of the report will be explained in each lab, so make sure to take notes.
 Be aware that the material will also be on the exams and is the basis for your project reports.
-Lab reports are due at the beginning of the next lab.
+You should be able to complete these reports in the lab, but if you need more time, lab reports are due at the beginning of the next Tuesday's lecture.

 - Mid term exam - 15 %